Letting your property in France

 Renting out your second home in France is a popular option for overseas buyers.
 Some then plan to move over at a later date, and others have simply purchased their property as a holiday let.
 Whichever group you fall into, there are a number of legal areas that must be considered.

-If you plan to be letting out your property as a ‘shell’, there is no need to set yourself up as a registered business – although if you are letting the property out furnished, then it may be wise to register as a ‘professional landlord’, so that you can take advantage of available tax breaks (such as access to the French health system).
-However if you register as a business and you rent out your property, you must remember that you are liable for French income tax on your rental earnings – although the double taxation relief between the UK and France means you will not have to pay tax twice.
+If you plan on letting your property in France as a ‘shell’, there’s no need to set yourself up as a registered business.
+However, if you are letting the property out furnished, then it may be wise to register as a ‘professional landlord’, so that you can take advantage of available tax breaks (such as access to the French health system).
+Nonetheless, if you register as a business, you must remember that you are liable for French income tax on your rental earnings – although the double taxation relief between the UK and France means you will not have to pay tax twice.

 If you let your property out furnished, there are certain benefits to setting yourself up as a registered business.